jubjamie/website/README.md

 This is the `git` repository of this newer website.

-## Migration
-While the functionality will remain the same, this newer website will adjust the database structure slightly for 2 reasons:

-1. General database structure improvements
-2. Preparation for future improvements

-As a result the site cannot simply use the current database, meaning that the data will need to be automatically migrated over.
-This will require that the current site is LOCKED and SHUTDOWN for a period of time whilst the database is migrated and the migration is tested.

-The migration will take place during a time of low-activity to reduce its impact on our clients and a clear warning will be provided for a significant amount of time leading up to this process.

-## Development issues
-The re-development was originally planned to be completed in time for the new Semester in October 2015.
-This would have allowed the switch to take place during the holiday, which is when the site's usage is at its lowest.

-Unfortunately development issues resulted in a change of framework, to [Laravel 5](http://laravel.com/).
-This meant that a significant amount of code would need to be re-worked and the deadline would be pushed back by at least several months.

-## Completion date
-There is currently no concrete release date.
-However it is hoped that the newer site can be implemented during 'Inter-Semester Break' after the January 2016 exams, as this is another period of low-activity for the website.

 # Development
 A huge bonus of using `git` to manage the website is that anyone can clone the repository and work on a feature.